cptdanko/react_typescript_todo_list/README.md

 If you like what I am doing, you can [buy me a coffee]

-Click on the next link for more info on the 13+ year [software engineering career journey] of the author.
+Want to know about my 13+ year [software engineering career journey]?

 [Click the CloudFront link]: https://d2ixyochz87wa3.cloudfront.net/
 [repo over here]: https://mydaytodo.com/build-todo-list-with-reactjs-typescript-yarn/